pallets/click/docs/testing.md

 the output stream as well.
 If hidden input is expected then this does not happen.

+Set `echo_stdin=True` on the runner to echo every read from stdin to the output stream. {attr}`CliRunner.echo_stdin_class` names the class that wraps stdin for this, so a subclass can set it to change what the echo writes.

 ## Capture modes

 {class}`CliRunner` captures output by replacing `sys.stdout` and `sys.stderr`